Reviews

 Factors influencing buying decision

-Before making a decision, you know already that every person wants to get some social proof; this is just our human nature, just because we usually don’t have perfect information about the product and we trust other people's experience more than marketing claims by the seller.
+Before making a decision, you know already that every person wants to get some social proof; as highlighted by the Nielsen Norman Group's research on UX, this is just our human nature.
+We usually don’t have perfect information about the product and we trust other people's experience more than marketing claims by the seller.
 Having said that, it's another claim that, while obvious, is very difficult to measure.

 Conversion rate improvement based on review count -